-&lt;sup>15 Local plans within the sub-region can be prepared at different times and may not use a 2016 base, particularly as housing need information is updated.
+17 Local plans within the sub-region can be prepared at different times and may not use a 2016 base, particularly as housing need information is updated.

-&lt;sup>16 With the exception of the New Forest - see footnote 19 below.
+18 With the exception of the New Forest - see footnote 19 below.

-&lt;sup>17 SHLAAs may also be referred to as SLAAs (Strategic Land Availability Assessments), HELAAs (housing and economic land availability assessments) or SHELAAs (strategic housing and economic land availability assessments)
+19 SHLAAs may also be referred to as SLAAs (Strategic Land Availability Assessments), HELAAs (housing and economic land availability assessments) or SHELAAs (strategic housing and economic land availability assessments)

-&lt;sup>18 Town and Country Planning (Local Planning) (England) Regulations (2012)
+20 Town and Country Planning (Local Planning) (England) Regulations (2012)

-&lt;sup>19 These may include C2 units with the ratio in the Housing Delivery Test Measurement Rule Book applied to give the C3 equivalent.
+21 These may include C2 units with the ratio in the Housing Delivery Test Measurement Rule Book applied to give the C3 equivalent.
+C2 bedspace units as C3 equivalents are not currently included for Test Valley Borough Council, but their supply figures do include C2 single dwellings.

-&lt;sup>20 SHLAA sites are included when they form part of the LPA housing land supply and are within existing settlement boundaries.
-SHLAA sites for New Forest District outside of settlement boundaries are also included as this source of supply has been tested through the examination of the Part 1 Local Plan and was found sound.
-Allocations will subsequently be made in their Part 2 Local Plan.
+22 SHLAA sites and other urban sites are included when they form part of the LPA housing land supply and are within existing settlement boundaries.
+SHLAA sites for New Forest District outside of settlement boundaries are also included as this source of supply has been tested through the